 Dr. Herta Oberheuser killed children with oil and evipan injections, then removed their limbs and vital organs.
 The time from the injection to death was between three and five minutes, with the person being fully conscious until the last moment.
 During the Holocaust she made some of the most gruesome and painful medical experiments, focused on deliberately inflicting wounds on the subjects.
 In order to simulate the combat wounds of German soldiers fighting in the war, Oberheuser rubbed foreign objects, such as wood, rusty nails, slivers of glass, dirt or sawdust into the wounds.

 Oberheuser was the only female defendant in the Nuremberg Medical Trial, where she was sentenced to 20 years in jail.
 She was released in April 1952 for good behavior and became a family doctor in Stocksee, Germany.
 She lost her position in 1956, after a Ravensbrück survivor recognized her, and her license to practice medicine was revoked in 1958.
 She died in January 1978 at the age of 66.

 8:07 am • 9 May 2014 • 99 notes

-kdgjdskhgepghiwe-deactivated201 asked: Oh my god I don't mean to spam you onto my blog but I just love EVERYTHING you post!
+kdgjdskhgepghiwe-deactivated201 said: Oh my god I don't mean to spam you onto my blog but I just love EVERYTHING you post!
 Normally I get bored halfway through these things but your blog is phenomenal!
 Congratulations, you've intrigued me and thoroughly creeped me the fuck out.
 Keep up to the good work! <3

 thanks a lot c:

-Anonymous asked: Post morreeeee!
+Anonymous said: Post morreeeee!

 hehe sorry guys.
 I’m working my ass off here in art academy.
 I’ll try to post a few things the next week.